 The South Bank has plenty of places to watch the world go by on the river.
 Tuck into award-winning Mexican street food served from recycled shipping containers at Wahaca at Southbank Centre.
 Or head up a few levels for panoramic views from Skylon, which serves modern British dishes on its suntrap of a terrace.

 Riverside Greenwich is a great place to relax outdoors.
 As well as pubs with beer gardens, many of its restaurants have outside areas.
 Lose yourself on Greenwich Kitchen's leafy terrace with views of The O2.
-Or, new for 2021, gather your friends, family or bubble together and book a Dining Dome at Queen's House (Until 6 Jun).

 Just across the river, Scoff & Banter, Royal China and Gaucho steakhouse are among the alfresco options in Canary Wharf; while Browns and Manhattan Grill await in West India Quay.